timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 141-MISCELLANEOUS PROCUREMENT PROVISIONS/CHAPTER 141-MISCELLANEOUS PROCUREMENT PROVISIONS.md

 * (c) RESEARCH AND TECHNICAL ASSISTANCE.—The Secretary of Defense may make grants to, or conclude cooperative agreements or enter into contracts with, another Federal agency, a State or local government, or any private entity to conduct research and provide technical assistance in support of activities under this section or Executive Order 12788 (57 Fed.
 Reg.
 2213), as amended by section 33 of Executive Order 13286 (68 Fed.
 Reg.
 10625) and Executive Order 13378 (70 Fed.
 Reg.
 28413).

-* (d) DEFENSE COMMUNITY INFRASTRUCTURE PILOT PROGRAM.—(1) The Secretary of Defense may make grants, conclude cooperative agreements, and supplement funds available under Federal programs administered by agencies other than the Department of Defense to assist State and local governments to address deficiencies in community infrastructure supportive of a military installation, if the Secretary determines that such assistance will enhance the military value, resilience, or military family quality of life at such military installation.
+* (d) DEFENSE COMMUNITY INFRASTRUCTURE PILOT PROGRAM.—(1)(A) The Secretary of Defense may make grants, conclude cooperative agreements, and supplement funds available under Federal programs administered by agencies other than the Department of Defense to assist State and local governments to address deficiencies in community infrastructure supportive of a military installation.

+* (B) The Secretary shall establish criteria for the selection of community infrastructure projects to receive assistance under this subsection, including selection of community infrastructure projects in the following order of priority:

+  * (i) Projects that will enhance military value at a military installation, taking into consideration the military value criteria originally developed by the Secretary in compliance with the amendment made by section 3002 of the Military Construction Authorization Act for Fiscal Year 2002 (division B of Public Law 107–107; 115 Stat.
+1344).

+  * (ii) Projects that will enhance military installation resilience, as defined in section 101(e)(8) of this title.

+  * (iii) Projects that will enhance military family quality of life at a military installation, taking into consideration subsection (e)(4)(C).

-* (2) The Secretary shall establish criteria for the selection of community infrastructure projects to receive assistance under paragraph (1).
-The criteria shall include a requirement that the State or local government agree to contribute not less than 30 percent of the funding for the community infrastructure project, unless the community infrastructure project is located in a rural area, or for reasons related to national security, in which case the Secretary may waive the requirement for a State or local government contribution.
+* (2)(A) The criteria established for the selection of community infrastructure projects to receive assistance under this subsection shall include a requirement that, except as provided in subparagraph (B), the State or local government agree to contribute not less than 30 percent of the funding for the community infrastructure project.

+* (B) If a proposed community infrastructure project will be carried out in a rural area or the Secretary of Defense determines that a proposed community infrastructure project is advantageous for reasons related to national security, the Secretary—

+  * (i) shall not penalize a State or local government for offering to make a contribution of 30 percent or less of the funding for the community infrastructure project; and

+  * (ii) may reduce the requirement for a State or local government contribution to 30 percent or less or waive the cost-sharing requirement entirely.

 * (3) Amounts appropriated or otherwise made available for assistance under paragraph (1) may remain available until expended.

-* (4) The authority under this subsection shall expire upon the expiration of the 10-year period which begins on the date of the enactment of the National Defense Authorization Act for Fiscal Year 2019.
+* (4) The authority under this subsection shall expire on September 30, 2028.

 * (e) DEFINITIONS.—In this section: